Unscheduled Items

 Checkboxes

-You can also expose the field you're using for "unscheduled" in the custom fields drawer in DayBack.
-If you format this field as a checkbox, you'll be able to send an item to the unscheduled list by clicking that checkbox and then clicking save.
+You can expose the field you're using for "unscheduled" in the custom fields drawer in DayBack.
+If you format this field as a checkbox, you can send an item to the unscheduled list by clicking that checkbox and then clicking save.

 MS365 Calendars

-As with Google Calendar, you don't need to do anything in field mapping to enable "unscheduled," though you do have to turn on unscheduled for each calendar as described in step 2. above.
-IN MS365, the flag for an item being unscheduled is stored in categories as "DayBack Unscheduled."
+As with Google Calendar, you don't need to do anything in field mapping to enable "unscheduled," though you do have to turn on unscheduled for each calendar as described above.
+In MS365, the flag for an item being unscheduled is stored in categories as "DayBack Unscheduled."
 This means you can make an item unscheduled in MS365 itself by applying that category to an event.

 Changing the Display of Unscheduled Items